On the detection and precise localisation of merging black holes events through strong gravitational lensing: Simulations

 \section{Simulations}

-In this section, realistic simulations are created of the gravitational lenses, the host galaxies and the lensed gravitational waves.
+In this section, realistic simulations are created of the gravitational lenses, the host galaxies, and the lensed gravitational waves.
 This is mostly analogous to \citet{collettPopulationGalaxyGalaxyStrong2015}, but includes GWs.
 A summary of the simulation parameters to supplement the text is in \cref{tab:summarysims}.
 We first generate the lens (\cref{sec:lensmass,sec:lenslight}) and source populations (\cref{sec:sourcepop}), then the gravitational wave populations (\cref{sec:gwpop}).
 The gravitational waves are placed in source galaxies as described in \cref{sec:gwpos}.
-In \cref{sec:imgreq}, the detectability criteria of lens systems by imaging surveys are defined, and in \cref{sec:gwreq} the detectability criteria for lensed GWs.
+In \cref{sec:imgreq}, the detectability criteria of lens systems by imaging surveys are defined.
 Finally, in \cref{sec:lenssysprob}, the lensing probability is discussed.